dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 ## Blueprint of the Solution Architecture

 To get the big picture for splitting the Scrum epic into several stories with tasks and acceptance criterias we created a visualization, which could prescindly highlight the various parts that needed to be implemented.
-The first blueprint draft was sketched by hand and look similar to this:
+The first fdraft of the blueprint was sketched by hand and looked similar to this:

 ![Blueprint of the solution architecture](/assets/images/blog-selenium-test-result-evaluation-blueprint-blue.png "Blueprint of the solution architecture")

-As you can see above, several components of our infrastructure will be affected and involved throughout the devlopment of this project.
+As you can see above, several components of our infrastructure will be affected and also involved throughout the devlopment of this project.
 The middle tier shows the interdigitation of our pipline.
-Usally it involves several prepare jobs; then a hugh amount of install and patch jobs are run in parallel on the various VMs of the vCenter (top tier); afterwards a fingerprint of all machines is created and finally the ESF testsuite (and others) are run onto all vCenter VMs.
-Sometimes the testsuite is even running against a systems before patching has started (zero-down-time tests), so don't take the blueprint to literally.
+Usally a CDP run involves several prepare jobs; then a hugh amount of install and patch jobs are run in parallel on the various VMs of the vCenter (top tier); afterwards a fingerprint of all machines is created and finally the ESF testsuite (and others) are run onto all vCenter VMs.
+Sometimes the testsuite is even running against a ePages VM before, during and after patching has started (zero-down-time tests), so don't take the blueprint to literally.

-After the test are run the JSON logs should have been created inside every single jenkins job.
-As of now the tricky implementation of the project starts.
-We have devided to split the implementation in 5 parts and the next sections will explain you each step-by-step.
+After the test are run the JSON logs should have been created inside every single Jenkins job.
+As of now the tricky implementation of this project starts.
+We have decided to split the implementation in 5 parts and the next sections will explain you each step-by-step.

 ### Part 1: Define Test Object and Extend Test Suite Reporter